vives-dust/Adafruit-GFX-mbed-fork/README.md

-# Adafruit GFX Library fork supporting SSD1306/SH1106 displays on mbed 5/6
+## Adafruit GFX Library original text:

 This is the core graphics library for all our displays, providing a common set of graphics primitives (points, lines, circles, etc.).
 It needs to be paired with a hardware-specific library for each display device we carry (to handle the lower-level functions).